vivekteega/flowallet-testnet/README.md

 `Object Name`

 #### request options
  * `receiverID` - receiver FLO ID of the data.
 ReceiverID is always a single value in our cloud design.
+If this is not specified, the admin ID will be taken as receiverID
  * `senderIDs` - array of senderIDs.
 This must be in an array even if a single senderID is requested
  * `application` - application of the data
  * `comment` - comment of the data